rageSpin/data-science_projects/learning_diary/may.md

 ### Offline vs. Online

-The above links refers to open-source models which usually needs GPU to run properly in real-time.
+The above links refer to open-source models which usually need GPU to run properly in real-time.
 So, for a mid-budget laptop these models are too slow for real-time implementation (especially if ASR is not the only model that you want to run on the PC).

+Most of the time, utilizing *online* API like Google Assistant, IBM, Amazon or Azure is the fastest and simplest way to implement a real-time ASR.
+However, it should be considered the fact that you need an Internet connection and a credit card to pay for the service.